mongodb/specifications/source/retryable-writes/retryable-writes.rst

 ``deleteMany()`` methods as well as ``bulkWrite()`` where the requests parameter includes an ``UpdateMany`` or ``DeleteMany`` operation..
 Drivers MUST NOT add a transaction ID to any single- or multi-statement write commands that include one or more multi-document write operations.
+Drivers MUST NOT retry these commands if they fail to return a response.

 .. _update: https://docs.mongodb.com/manual/reference/command/update/
 .. _delete: https://docs.mongodb.com/manual/reference/command/delete/